m-zakeri/CodART/README.md

 ![CodART](docs/figs/logo.png)

-Source Code Automated Refactoring Toolkit (CodART) is a refactoring engine with the ability to many-objective program transformation and optimization.
+Source Code Automated Refactoring Toolkit (CodART) is a refactoring engine with the ability to perfrom many-objective program transformation and optimization.
 We have currently focused on automating the [various refactoring operations](https://refactoring.com/catalog/) for Java source codes.
 A complete list of refactoring supported by CodART can be found at [CodART refactorings list](https://m-zakeri.github.io/CodART/refactorings_list/).

 The CodART project is under active development.
 The current version of CodeART works fines on our benchmark projects.
 To understand how CodART works, read the [CodART white-paper](https://m-zakeri.github.io/CodART).
-Your contribution to the project and your comment in the discussion section would be welcomed.
+Your contributions to the project and your comments in the discussion section would be welcomed.
-Please feel free to email and ask any question: `m-zakeri[at]live[dot]com`.
+Also, feel free to email and ask any question:
+`m-zakeri[at]live[dot]com`.